Brother who raped and sexually assaulted his 2 younger sisters when they were children gets jail, caning

 However, in June 2020, he molested the elder victim and asked her to have sex with him.
 She refused and pushed his hand away.

-The elder victim sought counselling that year and was asked to lodged a police report after she revealed the offences to her counsellor.
+The elder victim sought counselling that year and was asked to lodge a police report after she revealed the offences to her counsellor.

 Later that year, however, the victim had an emotional breakdown in school and she was again asked to lodge a police report.